iGeeky/wolf/docs/deploy.md

 path/to/nginx/sbin/nginx
 ```

-Once started, you can access the application at: `http://127.0.0.1:12182`.
+Once started, you can access the application at `http://127.0.0.1:12182`.
 You will need to enter a username and password to access the application.